Furr High School: Post-Simmons

 Simmons' community center was never implemented and the "thinkery room" was repurposed.

 Rosa E. Hernandez became interim principal in 2017.
 Simmons's successor served for one year.
 The suspension rates increased after Simmons' departure; Simmons stated it was mostly among African-American students.

 Operations

 By 2017 the school enacted an escape room-style interviewing process for potential teachers as a way of discovering possible attributes that would not be apparent in a traditional job interview.

 Academics

 In 2017 the school announced that it would establish a separate academic program for 9th grade students.

 By 2017 the school established "Genius Time", a series of rotating elective classes, not taken for a grade, in which students may explore potential interests.
 Each class has two periods per week and has a duration of six weeks.

 Because many students take the school bus to Furr, tutorials are held during the school day instead of after school.

 Student body

-In 2003 Furr had 1,400 students.
-As of 2015, most of the students who attend Furr live in the surrounding zoned neighborhood.
+In the 2022-2023 school year, Furr had 1,173 students.
+Most of the students who attend Furr live in the surrounding zoned neighborhood.